 Jump to:

 Pluots or plumcots are a plum-apricot hybrid fruit that combine traits of both plums and apricots (sometimes even cherries, peaches, or nectarines!).
-When it comes to ripeness we want to think more plum than apricot.
+They tend to exhibit more characteristics of plums than apricots where as an aprium is more apricot than plum.
+Today we are talking pluots so we want to think more plum than apricot.

 Both pluots and plumcot are names used in marketing.
 I originally thought plumcot would be a 50/50 mix of plum and apricot but I think that term has gotten a little blurred over the years.
 Often the terms are used interchangeably.
 I tend to say pluot more often, it's the term invented by renowned stone fruit breed, Floyd Zaiger.